james-moseti/CodeChronicle366/file_handling/README.md

 ## :rocket: Introduction
 A simple script that defines functions that enable opening, writing 'w', reading 'r' and appending 'a' to either existing file or creates a new file if the file does not exist.
+File handling is a fundamental concept in Python.
+Take care when using the writing function.
+If you write to a file that already exists in memory, the existing file will be replaced by the new or recent file you have created.